 At Arden University we consider applications on a case by case basis.
 If you have significant work experience, have qualifications you have gained elsewhere, or a degree or qualification that isn't a clear pathway to this degree - we are more than happy to discuss your application.

 Our aim is to make learning as accessible as possible by ensuring that you can join us, wherever you are.

 That's why we keep our requirements simple.
 All you need is a laptop or computer (we recommend one running the latest version of Windows), and a good stable internet connection.

 With this one tool, you'll be able to access information, advice, support, learning materials and our online library, as well as create assignments, keep notes, and collaborate with other students effectively.

 Our BA (Hons) Law and Psychology undergraduate course has standard entry requirements.
 To be able to study this course, we need to see that you have:

 We also offer an internal English test for applicants.
 More information on this can be found here.

 We are happy to consider an application from you if you can evidence that you have relevant work experience where you can demonstrate critical thinking and analysis skills.

 We’ll ask you for a personal statement that demonstrates your ability to study the course.
 We may also want references and evidence of relevant experiences.

-Before getting started with your law and psychology degree, it’s always nice to know the faces of who you’ll be learning from.
-The School of Psychology is made up of multi-disciplinary lecturers, who bring a wealth of academic experience with them.
+Before getting started with your law and psychology degree, it’s always nice to know who you’ll be learning from.
+The Law and Psychology team is made up of multi-disciplinary lecturers, who bring a wealth of academic experience with them.
 The use of an evidence-based approach provides students with the opportunity to develop skills that can be applied to the workplace.